SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie, not quite hearing it, asked, "What was that?"

-Rainbow quickly replied, "I mean… Uh...
-I have one last question, have you guys gone on a date yet?"
+Rainbow quickly replied, "I mean… Uh… I have one last question, have you guys gone on a date yet?"

 Pinkie Pie replied, "No, not yet," as gears in her head started turning, "but I'm going to change that soon."